bisolaola/bisolaola/README.md

 In this repository, you'll find a collection of my data analysis projects, including:

-- 📊 Data visualizations and interactive dashboards.
+- 📊 Data visualisations and interactive dashboards.
 - 📈 Exploratory data analysis (EDA) reports.
 - 🧠 Machine learning models and predictive analytics.